moqm25/capstone1/readme.md

 ## Root Directory

-- `.gitignore`: This file is used to exclude certain files from the Git repository.
 - `readme.md`: This is the file you're currently reading.
 It provides an overview of the project directory.
+- `ultimate_WRF_script.py`: **This is the main Python script** used for the following purposes:
+    - Obtain the Ground Truth Data and plot it.
-- `ultimate_WRF_script.py`: This Python script is used to run the Weather Research and Forecasting (WRF) model.
+    - Run the Weather Research and Forecasting (WRF) model.
+    - Obtain the output data from the WRF Model and plot it.
+    - Create a plot which compares the Ground Truth and Model Predictions.
 - `upload_to_github.py`: This Python script is used to upload files to the GitHub repository.

 ## Experimental Scripts